QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/dns.md

 # return a list, we may then try axfr in each return item
 # it it doesn't work, we can try brute forcing
 ```

+You can try it [online](https://hackertarget.com/zone-transfer/) or with [zonetransfer.me](https://digi.ninja/projects/zonetransferme.php).

 <details class="details-n">
 <summary>Sample Python Script For Subdomain Enumeration Using Zone Transfer On A Vulnerable DNS</summary>